-Fylde Council believes in listening, taking account of and responding to your views.
-Our staff are committed to providing excellent standards of customer care at all times.
+Fylde Council believes in listening, taking account of, and responding to your views.
+Our staff are committed to always providing excellent standards of customer care.

-You may have a concern, a complaint or a compliment about a council service or you may just have a comment to make which you can do by completing the form below.
+Whether you have a concern, a complaint or a compliment about a council service, or you may just have some feedback to make, you can do this by the following options below.
+Your feedback helps us to improve our services.

-We will pass comments and compliments on to the relevant service within three working days of receipt and we will consider feedback in an open-minded and impartial way and will use it to help improve our services.
+We will pass your feedback on to the relevant service, and we will consider feedback in an open-minded and impartial way and will use it to help improve our services.

-If you are reporting an issue or submitting a request a service for the first time, this should not be logged as a complaint.
-You can report an issue here.
+If you need to report a problem or request a service for the first time, this should NOT be logged as a complaint.
+Please use our Report It section here.

 Complaints